janhaa/fancy-network/jumphost-with-forced-jump-on-login.ssh.md

    Create persistent reverse tunnel from target-host-x to jumphost This requires exchange of publickeys for connection from target-host to jumphost and vice-versa.
 2. Create user profile on jumphost
-3. Force connection to target-host in ~/.ssh/config
+3. Configure forced connection to target-host in ~/.ssh/authorized_keys

 ## Implementation